Ila-bura/friends-trivia/README.md

 ### Site Purpose

 The quiz is designed to challenge users with ten questions about the TV series Friends.
+For each question, the user will be able to verify immediately if they got it right and if that is not the case, the correct answer is highlighted.
 Along with the final score, a message is displayed to congratulate the users or encourage them to take the quiz again to better their score.

 ### Audience